inclusive-design/wecount.inclusivedesign.ca/README.md

 ## How to Run

-The website uses [Netlify Functions](https://functions.netlify.com/) to provide a server side endpoint that supports the save of user comments for workshops on the "Initiatives" page.
+The website uses [Netlify Functions](https://functions.netlify.com/) to provide a server side endpoint that supports the save of user comments for initiatives on the "Initiatives" page.
 To run the website in local development mode that supports a live reload at file changes, there are two ways to test the website with and without Netlify Functions.
 The latter is easier than the former: